tedneward/Azgaarnoth/Creatures/Slaadi.md

 >- **Languages** understands Slaad but can't speak
 >- **Challenge** 1/8
 >___
->***Magic Resistance.***.
-The slaad has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** The slaad has advantage on saving throws against spells and other magical effects.
 >
 >#### Actions
->***Bite.***.
-Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
+>***Bite.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 4 (1d4 + 2) piercing damage.
 >
->***Shapechangers.***.
-Some slaadi can transform into the humanoid creatures from which they were originally spawned.
+>***Shapechangers.*** Some slaadi can transform into the humanoid creatures from which they were originally spawned.
 These slaadi return to the Material Plane to sow discord in the guise of their former selves.
 >

 ---